 My little red QH girl is currently 7, and has been with me since she was a long yearling.
 She is absolutely my once in a lifetime heart horse.
 I seriously have never been able to interact with horses the way I have with her.
 I swear she speaks – with her eyes and ears and expressions, of course – but she has such life and personality and love that many times I can’t imagine having the room in my heart to fit another horse in there.
 She is my whole life and makes my life absolutely whole.

 The other horse you’ll sometimes see in pictures is my mom’s QH mare Whisper.
 She is half mine on paper in case something happens to my mom, but she’s really all my mom’s.
 She’s bonded with her, and I am so thankful because that mare really takes care of my mom.
 You’ll also see a sweet, old mini dachshund named Choco floating around here and there.

 Amber and I have started out doing reining and pleasure, but have since decided to try out lower level eventing.
 It’s going to be something completely new for the both of us since neither of us have ever done dressage, she hasn’t jumped and I haven’t in years, and we’ve never been cross country.
-But, it’s going to be an awesome journey.
+But, it’s going to be an awesome journey with my best girl.

 For some fun memories of the lesson horses in my life: